bernard-rr/text_matching/README.md

    The app will open in your default web browser.

+The Text Matching Streamlit App is designed to match names in the first uploaded CSV file to the row with the highest similarity score in the second uploaded CSV file.
+The app assumes the following data structure:

+- **File 1 (CSV)**: This file should contain a maximum of two columns.
+Typically, the first column is used to store unique codes or identifiers, and the second column contains names you want to match.

+- **File 2 (CSV)**: This file should contain a maximum of one column.
+It usually contains names that you want to match against those in the first file.

+Here's how the app works:

+1. **Upload CSV Files**:
+   - Use the "Upload File 1 (CSV)" button to upload the first CSV file.
+Ensure that it adheres to the specified structure.
-3. Upload two CSV files using the "Upload File 1 (CSV)" and "Upload File 2 (CSV)" buttons.
-Make sure both files contain a column with names you want to match.
+   - Use the "Upload File 2 (CSV)" button to upload the second CSV file with the names you want to match.

+1. **Name Matching**:
+   - The app processes the uploaded files and computes similarity scores between the names in the second file and those in the first file using a Sentence Transformer model.
+   - For each name in the second file, the app identifies the best match from the first file based on the highest similarity score.
+   - It also calculates and displays the similarity score for each match.

+1. **Matching Results Display**:
-4. The app will perform the name matching using a Sentence Transformer model and display the matching results in a table.
+   - The app displays the matching results in a table format, showing the following columns:
+     - "Name from File 2": The name from the second uploaded file.
+     - "Matched Code": The code or identifier corresponding to the best match from the first file.
+     - "Matched Name from File 1": The name from the first file that has the highest similarity score with the name from the second file.
+     - "Similarity Score": The similarity score between the names, indicating the degree of similarity.

+1. **Download Matching Results (CSV)**:
-5. To download the matching results in CSV format, click the "Download Matching Results (CSV)" button.
+   - Users can download the matching results in CSV format by clicking the "Download Matching Results (CSV)" button.
+The downloaded CSV file contains the same information as displayed in the table.

+By following these steps, users can efficiently match names and obtain detailed matching results for further analysis or reference.

+**Note**: For more accurate results, it is recommended to provide column headers in the uploaded CSV files.

 ## Contributing